Advanced Manufacturing Skills Center

 Financial Assistance

-Please note: The aerospace and maritime programs are self support so they do not qualify for the payment plan that is allowed for on-campus credited classes.
+Please note: The aerospace, robotics, and maritime programs are self support so they do not qualify for the payment plan that is allowed for on-campus credited classes.
 There are no refunds after the first day of class.

-Students who receive food assistance through the Basic Food in Washington program may qualify for educational funding assistance as well.
-Learn more by emailing bfet@edmonds.edu.
+Students who are receiving Food Stamps can find out if they qualify for educational funding by emailing bfet@edmonds.edu.
 Or, fill out the application below to check your eligibility and the availability of funding.
+Please visit the BPET tuition assistance webpage for more information.

 Veterans Benefits